 Some of the symptoms of withdrawal from alcohol dependence can include:

 The above are examples of moderate to more severe symptoms of withdrawal from alcohol, but they can get worse.
 Through your drinking career, your heart has become weakened.
 There are some who have a heart so weak that withdrawal leads to cardiac arrest.
 The lack of alcohol in the brain can also cause misfires that can lead to potentially fatal seizures.

 Rather than trying to quit on your own, you should ask for help when you’re ready to try getting sober.
 A qualified drug and alcohol detox center is going to have the care and support you need to get well.
 Not only will you have a much more pleasant experience, but your chances of relapse will decrease greatly.
 Those who get help are far less likely to relapse because they can’t handle the symptoms of withdrawal.

-Serenity House Detox has alcohol treatment centers in both Fort Lauderdale and West Palm Beach, Florida.
+Serenity House Detox & Recovery has alcohol treatment centers in both Fort Lauderdale and Jupiter, Florida.
 We specialize in treating people through their symptoms of alcohol withdrawal, so you can rest assured that you’re in good hands.
 Our medical staff will be with you to monitor your health, which includes your heart.
 You’ll also get different medications that help with the psychological symptoms of withdrawal and cravings to drink.

 We’re here at Serenity House Detox & Recovery to provide you with a foundation for recovery that you can rely on.
 We want you to finish our program with a confidence that you can maintain your sobriety for years to come.
 Make the call today.
 Dial 866-294-5306.